Skip to content

 self._last_published_time = 0.0

-self._last_heater_state: Dict[str, Optional[str]] = {}
+self._last_heater_state: dict[str, Optional[str]] = {}

 # Connection retry logic